lgic-2018/notes/impQuestion/unit2.md

 ```
 In summary, abstract classes provide a common interface and may have implemented methods, concrete classes are regular classes that provide the actual implementation, and interfaces define contracts for classes to implement.

-## explain android activity with example?
+## 2. Explain android activity with example?
 In Android, an activity is a core component of an application that represents a single screen with a user interface (UI).
 It serves as a container for UI elements such as buttons, text fields, and images, and handles user interactions and events.
 Activities are used to present different screens to the user, allowing them to navigate through different parts of the application.

 Each activity in an Android application is implemented as a subclass of the Activity class.
 Activities have a lifecycle that defines their behavior and state as they are created, started, paused, resumed, stopped, and destroyed.
 The activity lifecycle is managed by the Android system, and developers can override specific methods to customize the behavior and respond to lifecycle events.